OutSystems/docs-product/src/setup/possible-setups/intro.md

 </div>

-OutSystems allows delivering enterprise web and mobile applications that run in the cloud or on-premises environments.
+OutSystems allows delivering enterprise web and mobile applications that run OutSystems Cloud environments.
 Since it covers the full application lifecycle, from development to deployment, a typical OutSystems installation is comprised of an infrastructure with four environments:

 * **Development Environment:** In development you create accounts for all developers and development managers of the Development Team.